What tools do professional translators use? (CAT Tools, QA & More)

 -

-Real-time cloud collaboration through Google Drive or Dropbox
+Google Drive or Dropbox for file sharing

 -